 If you can, I highly recommend getting a sports massage once per week.
 If you can’t do this, then using tools, such as foam rollers and self-massage, will help speed up your recovery.

-Try to eat a healthy balanced diet, pack healthy snacks to keep your energy levels topped up throughout the day and refuel promptly after training sessions.
+Try to eat a healthy balanced diet, have healthy snacks on hand to keep your energy levels topped up throughout the day and refuel promptly after training sessions.

 Limit your intake of alcohol and sugary treats.

-Do you see any age-groupers make any common mistakes when it comes to Triathlon recovery?
+What Are the most common mistakes when it comes to recovery?

-Common mistakes I see are age-groupers rushing back to full training after a race, or the opposite and not doing anything at all.
+Common mistakes I have witnessed in the triathlon scene are age-groupers rushing back to full training after a race, or the opposite and not doing anything at all.

 To speed up recovery the day after a race, you want to keep the body moving.
 I often find a light gentle swim or spin on the bike really helps.